¡Hablamos Español!

 When a wrongful death lawsuit is successful, the awarded compensation is typically divided among eligible heirs based on Utah’s intestate succession laws or a pre-existing estate plan.
 The settlement may cover:

-• Loss of financial support (wages the deceased would have earned)
+• Lost income (wages the person would have earned)

 • Loss of companionship and emotional support

-Wrongful death claims in Utah provide a path for surviving family members to seek justice and financial recovery after a tragic loss.
-While spouses, children, parents, and other heirs typically have the right to file, legal complexities can arise, especially when multiple parties are involved.
+Wrongful death claims in Utah give families a way to seek justice and financial help after a tragedy.
+While spouses, children, parents, and other relatives usually have the right to file, legal issues can come u, especially with multiple family members involved.

-Consulting with an experienced Utah wrongful death lawyer can help ensure your claim is handled properly and your family receives the compensation it deserves.
+Consult a Utah wrongful death lawyer to make sure your claim is handled right and your family gets the money it deserves.

 Common Causes Leading to Wrongful Death Claims